Houseplant Leaf Drop

 that it could outdoors in the summer.

-If your houseplant is experiencing plant leaf drop, don't panic.
-After a
+If your houseplant is experiencing dropping a lot of leaves, don't panic.

 Important Note: While houseplant leaf drop is most common in the fall,

-it can happen at any time.
-The causes can be environmental, of some other
+it can happen at any time that the plant is stressed.
+The causes can be

 When caring for your houseplants, follow these simple steps to help minimize